 If the absence exceeds seven days - and the employee has not already done so - the employee should provide a doctor's certificate for the remainder of the absence.
 The employee will need to ensure that there is always a current certificate.
-The doctor's certificate ('fit note') will include whether the employee needs to see a doctor again before returning to work.
+The doctor's certificate ('fit note') will include whether or not the employee needs to see a doctor again before returning to work.

 If the doctor's certificate states that the employee "may be fit for work", the employee should inform the Parish Clerk immediately.
-They will discuss with the employee whether there are any additional measures that may be needed to facilitate the return to work, considering the doctor's advice.
+They will discuss with the employee whether there are any additional measures that may be needed to facilitate the return to work, taking into account the doctor's advice.
 This may take place at a Return to Work Interview or an Absence Review Meeting.
-If appropriate measures cannot be taken, the employee will remain on sick leave and the Clerk/Chair will set a date to review the situation.
+If appropriate measures cannot be taken, the employee will remain on sick leave and the Executive Officer/Clerk will set a date to review the situation.